TheMarlboroMan/dfw-jumpstart/README.md

 - If change state
 	- Confirm state change.
 - If not change state
-	- Postloop of your state (the loop
+	- Postloop of your state.
 	- Draw state.

+Thus:

+- Preloop happens once before loop time is consumed.
+- Postloop happens right before drawing the state.
+- Controller loop happens X times, as much as needed to fill 0.01 seconds of logic.
+	- This time is measured by a ldt::fps_counter, property of the kernel.
+	- The value "delta_step" on the kernel represents the 0.01 seconds of logic.
+	- Once 0.01 seconds of logic are run, the screen is refreshed.
+	- If the application can't catch up with this timestep, the display will appear to skip, but logic will execute...
+If display and logic take too long, this will accumulate and eventually freeze :(.

 ###Implement text input.

-Take a look at the console controller.
+Getting the text input to work properly can be tricky, but it is actually easy.
+Two important things:

-It is wise not to use the dli::sdl_input (implemented by dfw::input) buffer, but to build your own so you can keep control.
+- It is wise not to use the dli::sdl_input (implemented by dfw::input) buffer, but to build your own so you can keep control.
 A simple std::string will do.

-Control characters (backspace, enter...) do not translate to input, and must be controlled individually as keydown presses.
-Again, the console controller provides an example.
+- Control characters (backspace, enter...) do not translate to input, and must be controlled individually as keydown presses.

+The "console" controller includes a full working example, which goes like this:

+- On awakening: start text input (input().start_text_input();) and clear previous contents (this last part just in case).
+- On loop:
+	- Check text events if(input().is_event_text()) and add input().get_text_input() to the buffer.
+	- Check non text events that are text related (backspace, enter) as regular key down events.
+Act upon the buffer.
+- On sleeping: stop the text input (input().stop_text_input();) so it does not affect other controllers.

 ##Files and directory structure.